COVID: Advice for Lift Owners

 Q: My Thorough Examination is due, what do I need to do?

-Q: My normal LOLER company closed, what can I do?
+Q: My normal LOLER company has stopped trading, what can I do?

 We appreciate that in these difficult times, everyone needs assistance.
 As one of the larger lift service providers we have a network of service engineers still out in the field and can provide LOLER examinations in addition to our modernisation, repair and maintenance services.
 So if you’re stuck please get in contact with your local branch.

 Q: My lift needs repair – can you assist?

 Yes.
 Just call your local service branch, if you can provide as much detail on the issue and type of lift and we can assess and arrange a repair visit.

 Q: Will you attend breakdowns & entrapments?